MicrosoftDocs/minecraft-creator/creator/Documents/Update1.20.40.md

 Looking ahead, here's what you can expect coming in future releases.

-**Custom Armor - Armor Trim Support**

-When Armor Trims were introduced in 1.20 they did not support being applied to custom armor.
-We will be shipping this capaiblity soon.

 **Creator API**

 Additional scripting APIs are planned to move to stable in an upcoming release: